Portland city guide

 The Trail Blazers currently make their home at the Moda Center (formerly known as the Rose Garden), which sits just across the Willamette River from downtown Portland.
 Before that, they famously occupied the NBA’s smallest arena, the Memorial Coliseum, which had a capacity of just 12,888 and presented one of the league’s most intimate atmospheres because of the venue’s snugness.
 The Coliseum still stands next door to Moda Center and is home to the city’s minor-league hockey team.

-Meanwhile, the Portland Timbers of MLS play at Providence Park, a converted minor-league baseball stadium that has proven itself to be a worthy soccer-viewing home for the Timbers Army and other spectators.
+Meanwhile, the Portland Timbers of MLS and the Portland Thorns of the National Women’s Soccer League play at Providence Park, a converted minor-league baseball stadium that has proven itself to be a worthy soccer-viewing home for the Timbers Army and other spectators.

 • Moda Center: Home of the Trail Blazers.
 Located at 1 Center Court in the city’s Rose Quarter.

-• Providence Park: Home of the Timbers and Portland Thorns FC of the NWSL.
+• Providence Park: Home of the Timbers and Portland Thorns FC.
 Located at 1844 SW Morrison Street.

 • Veterans Memorial Coliseum: Home of the Portland Winterhawks of the Western Hockey League.
 Located at 300 N. Winning Way in the Rose Quarter.